 - More Than 30M Apps Have Been Made Using Facebook’s Platform

-In honor of the conference, we’d love to give everyone a preview of F8 2016, including why it’s important for marketers, publishers, and developers, (and Instagram), important sessions for you to keep an eye on, and the most enticing announcement rumors.
+In honor of the conference, we’d love to give everyone a preview of F8 2016, including why it’s important for marketers, publishers, and developers, what we can expect from Facebook (and Instagram), important sessions for you to keep an eye on, and the most enticing announcement rumors.